Outport

-An outport is any port considered secondary to a main port (including a provincial one as opposed to a capital one), and often (especially) a small port built to support the commercial operations of a large port.
+An outport is any port considered secondary to a main port (including a provincial one as opposed to a capital one).
+It often is a small port built to support the commercial operations of a large port.
 The Port of Tilbury from the Port of London is a good example.
 Avonmouth for Bristol and, on a smaller and now historical scale, Fordwich for Canterbury are others.